Hi. I’m Kerry Scott. I’m a writer and genealogist in

 Then I got married.
 My corporate career took off.
 I had a baby, and another.
 I spent 10 years focusing on other things.
 My research sat in two big black filing cabinets, untouched.
 I missed it terribly, but I couldn’t find a way to work on it while getting all of the other stuff done.

-When I left HR after my second child was born to be a stay-at-home mom and figure out what my next move would be, I thought about becoming a freelance writer, so that I could spend more time focusing on my research (and my descendants, of course).
-It took a year and a half to work up the courage to commit to actually doing it.
-I finally did.
-It feels great.
+When I left HR after my second child was born to be a stay-at-home mom and figure out what my next move would be, I finally got to spend a bit more time focusing on my research (and my descendants, of course).
+It’s been great.
+Genealogy has changed a great deal since I started back in the olden days (i.e. the mid-1990s).

-So now I’m working through my old research, enrolling in refresher courses, and generally spending all kinds of time writing and getting reacquainted with my ancestors.
+So now I’m working through my old research, enrolling in refresher courses, and generally spending all kinds of time getting reacquainted with my ancestors.
 It’s a huge challenge, but I’m having a fantastic time.
-Spending my time with dead people is more fun than HR.
+Spending my time with dead people is very different from HR.
 Dead people never send dumb chain emails or make you sit through three-hour meetings in windowless conference rooms.
 They don’t sexually harass each other, and you never have to fire them.
 Dead people rock.

 If you have a question, or you like the blog, or you hate the blog, or you just want to say hello, you can email me here.
 My response time will depend on whether I have a deadline, a sick kid, or a second-grade diorama about the badger to complete.
 If you prefer me in 140-character increments, and want genealogy clues PLUS random snark and insight into what the letter and number of the day are on Sesame Street, you can follow me on Twitter.
 If you want to have Clue Wagon posts delivered to you, you can subscribe for free via email, via RSS, or on Facebook.